Home » Top 10 Tips for Buying Seeds Online

 garden sketch for how many seed to buy online

-Your garden map doesn’t have to be in detail or exact, but you will need to have an idea of where things will be planted.
-This article, DIY Garden Map is a great resource.
+Your garden map doesn’t have to be detailed or exact, but you will need to have an idea of where things will be planted.
+This article, DIY Garden Map, is a great resource.
 Remember you are planning for spring, summer, and fall, as well as succession planting.

 5. Decide What to Grow